This post may contain affiliate links. Please read our disclosure policy.

 - Balsamic glaze makes them extra special.
 The balsamic glaze adds a delicious sweetness and depth of flavor to the mushrooms.
 It’s so good, that you’ll want to lick your plate!

-Ingredients you’ll need to make portobello mushroom steaks
+Ingredients to make portobello mushroom steaks

 - Portobello mushrooms: While you can use baby bella mushrooms, I prefer to use portobellos for this recipe.
 They are larger and have a more robust flavor.
 Plus, if you’re serving them as the main entree, they make a nice “steak.”